thomascamminady/cookiecutter-uvpackage/README.rst

     cookiecutter https://github.com/thomascamminady/cookiecutter-pypackage

+Create a remote repository with the specified name and enable Github Actions as the deployment method for Github Pages.

 Change into the new project folder and run::

     make

+And you're done!

 Note that for this to work, you **must** not be in an active ``poetry`` environment.